Huntingdonshire

 We will be inviting companies, pubs and individuals to sponsor a cask or Keg of beer or a box of cider.
 For £35 per beer or cider sponsored, you will receive 2 free entry tickets, 2 free festival glasses and 2 free pints.

-Come along and chat to our volunteers and learn more about CAMRA, beer, brewing and pubs.
+Come along and chat to our volunteers and learn more about CAMRA, beer, cider, brewing and pubs.

-There will be an exclusive special offer for those joining CAMRA at the festival.
+There will be a promotional offer for those joining CAMRA at the festival.
 You will get your entry fee back by way of a free pint, plus 2 additional free pints.
+You will also get an invitation to the volunteers post festival social event to further welcome you to the CAMRA family.

 * * * A GREAT reason to join CAMRA at the Festival! * * *